BunRum/SimpleCombat/README.md

     Dodge
     Perfect Block
     Aerials
-    Input buffering -- (example: doing a ground only move while in air)
+    Input buffering -- (example: doing a ground only move while in air close to the ground)